rhagarty/techxchange-instanton-lab/README.md

 This lab requires you start at least one terminal session, and start the Firefox browser.

+As part of this lab, the Knative service needs to installed and configured.
+This will typically be performed by the instructor before the lab and be available for all to use.
+If you are the instructor, or if you would like to see the steps involved, please refer to the instructions found at https://github.com/rhagarty/techxchange-knative-setup

 # Steps:

 1. [Initial lab setup](#1-initial-lab-setup)